Addictlab at the AI for Good Youth Zone

 7 – 10 July

-Atelier Prompt UNIGE 7–10 juillet 2026 «Qualité des prompts, créativité et sobriété numérique »
+Atelier Prompt 7–10 juillet 2026 «Qualité des prompts, créativité et sobriété numérique »

 7 – 10 July